dextersjab/workflow-graph/README.md

 # Workflow Graph

-A Python library for building and executing directed acyclic graphs (DAGs) of operations, with support for both synchronous and asynchronous execution.
+A Python library for building and executing directed graphs of operations, with support for both synchronous and asynchronous execution.

 > **BREAKING CHANGES WARNING**: Version 0.3.0 introduced significant API changes.
 Please review the documentation carefully when upgrading from earlier versions.